 Admission and New Entering Student Profile

-The College of Saint Benedict and Saint John's University together received more than 3,500 applications for admission in fall 2012 (1,938 at CSB and 1,595 at SJU).
-Applications for admission have exceeded 3,500 for the past two years.
+The College of Saint Benedict and Saint John's University together received more than 3,800 applications for admission in fall 2013 (2,077 at CSB and 1,747 at SJU).
+Applications for admission have exceeded 3,500 for the past three years.

-First-time new entering student enrollment totaled 490 at CSB and 449 at SJU in fall 2012, resulting in a slight decline from fall 2011 enrollments.
+First-time new entering student enrollment totaled 538 at CSB and 497 at SJU in fall 2013, resulting in a sizable increase from fall 2012 enrollment.
 CSB and SJU historically have been more successful than most private colleges managing the balance between female and male enrollment.
-In fall 2012, the female-to-male balance among new entering students was 52:48, compared to 56:44 among all new entering private college students in Minnesota (excluding CSB/SJU and St. Catherine University).
+In fall 2013, the female-to-male balance among new entering students was 52:48, compared to 56:44 among all new entering private college students in Minnesota (excluding CSB/SJU and St. Catherine University).

 New Student Characteristics

-The mean ACT college entrance exam score among new entering CSB students this fall was 25.6, a composite average that has been stable since fall 2007.
+The mean ACT college entrance exam score among first-time, new entering CSB students in fall 2013 was 25.2.
 The average ACT score placed new Saint Benedict students among the top 20 percent of all test-takers nationally.
-Almost 1 in 5 new CSB students this fall (18 percent) reported ACT scores in the top five percent nationally (equivalent to scores of 30 or higher).
-In addition, over 20 percent of new CSB students reported high school grade point averages of 4.0, and more than one-third had grade point averages of 3.9 or higher.
+Just over 1 in 7 new CSB students this fall (15 percent) reported ACT scores in the top five percent nationally (equivalent to a score of 30 or higher).
+The mean high school grade point average among new entering CSB students was 3.67, nearly identical to the average last year.
+Nearly 20 percent of all new CSB students this fall reported high school grade point averages of 4.0, and nearly one-third had grade point averages of 3.9 or higher.

-The mean ACT college entrance exam score among new entering SJU students this fall was 25.3.
-The average ACT score placed new Saint John's students among the top 20 percent of all test-takers nationally.
-More than 16 percent of all new SJU students this fall reported ACT scores in the top five percent nationally.
-Approximately 9 percent of all new SJU students reported high school grade point averages of 4.0, and 1 in 6 had grade point averages of 3.9 or higher.
+The mean ACT college entrance exam score among new entering SJU students in fall 2013 was 25.7.
+The average ACT score of new entering Saint John's students placed them among the top 20 percent of all test-takers nationally.
+Nearly 20 percent of all new SJU students reported ACT scores in the top five percent nationally.
+The mean high school grade point average among new entering SJU students was 3.51, slightly higher than the average last year.
+Approximately 10 percent of all new SJU students reported high school grade point averages of 4.0, and nearly one in five earned grade point averages of 3.9 or higher.

-Together, the College of Saint Benedict and Saint John's University enrolled new students from 29 states and 14 foreign countries in fall 2012.
+Together, the College of Saint Benedict and Saint John's University enrolled new students from 27 states and 14 foreign countries in fall 2013.
 Students from Minnesota made up more than three-quarters of all new students at both institutions.
-International students comprised approximately 4% of total new student enrollment at CSB and SJU.
+International students comprised slightly less than 4% of total new student enrollment at CSB and SJU.